theNewDynamic/oregonsadventurecoast.com/content/event/9th-annual-bbq-blues-brews-on-the-bay.md

 ### Schedule - Full Schedule Coming Soon

 **Friday, May 22, 2020**

-3:00 pm – 6:30 pm – JUDGING CLASS
-Learn the ins and outs of BBQ and become a Certified KCBS BBQ Judge.
-_(To become a judge: The fee is $100 for non-KCBS members and $75 for current KCBS members.
-Registration also includes a 1 year membership to KCBS.
-Pre-registration is required.
-For more information on becoming a judge, contact_ [_Amy Bailey_](mailto:abailey@themillcasino.com)_.)_
 7:00 pm – 9:00 pm – Meet and greet with cooks and professional pitmasters.
 Enjoy live entertainment and a no host ba­r in the Salmon Room.
 Public welcome.
 21 and older

-**Saturday, May 23, 2020**
+**Saturday, May 23, 2020

-ALL DAY!
-Sample BBQ from the competitors.
+\***_NOON TO 6:00PM!_ Sample BBQ from the competitors.
-\*Noon – 6:00 pm – Enjoy food vendors, beer garden and live entertainment.
+Enjoy food vendors, beer garden and live entertainment.
 Sample 30+ craft brews for a $15 donation.

-**Sunday, May 24, 2020**
+**Sunday, May 24, 2020

-\*_ALL DAY!
+__*_ALL DAY!
 Sample BBQ from the competitors.
-__ NOTE: BBQ competitors will be in competition mode, new items are typically released every half hour.
+NOTE: BBQ competitors will be in competition mode, new items are typically released every half hour.
 Be sure to check back often!_

 Noon – BBQ Judging begins
 Noon – 4:00 pm –  Enjoy food vendors, beer garden and live entertainment.
 Sample 30+ craft brews for a $15 donation.
 2:00 pm  – Jim Monihan Mac ‘N Cheese Challenge turn in.
 Sample Mac ‘N Cheese from the competitors until 4:00 pm.

-\*4:00 pm – Awards Ceremony.
+4:00 pm – Awards Ceremony.
 Prize money will be awarded to BBQ competitors!
 Best brew winners will be announced!

 \***ALL SAMPLES AVAILABLE AT FESTIVAL ARE WHILE SUPPLIES LAST.**